mischamez48/Hate-Speech-Detection-with-Emojis/README.md

 This project was developed for academic purposes as part of the EE559 Deep Learning course at EPFL.

-## Contact

-For questions about this implementation, please refer to the detailed project report or contact the course instructors.

 ---

 *This project demonstrates advanced techniques in natural language processing, hate speech detection, and ensemble learning methods using state-of-the-art transformer models.*